rradfar/front-end-interview-questions/css.md

 ```
 </details>

+---

-<li>Are you familiar with any CSS methodologies for writing modular and reusable code?</li>
+Q. Are you familiar with any CSS methodologies for writing modular and reusable code?

 <details><summary>Answer</summary>